-2. Touch the screen where the time is displayed.
-The clock setting menu will appear on the screen.

-3. When this feature is on, a check mark will appear in the box next to the words "Show Time if Radio is Off."
+- 1. Turn on the radio. - 2.
+Touch the screen where the time is displayed. - 3.
+Touch the screen where "User Clock" is displayed, the clock setting menu will appear on the screen. - 4.
+When this feature is on, a check mark will appear in the box next to the words "Show Time if Radio is Off."
 Touch the screen where the words "Show Time if Radio is Off" are displayed to change the current setting.